KODZILLA81/Image-Colorizer/README.md

 - <a href="https://ieeexplore.ieee.org/document/7026123"> Colorization matrix construction with high compression efficiency for colorization-based coding using optimization </a>
 - <a href="https://ieeexplore.ieee.org/document/9531797"> Image Colorization Algorithm Based on Graph Signal Processing Using Two-Steps Image Segmentation </a>
 - <a href="https://ieeexplore.ieee.org/document/7046078"> Isoline Based Image Colorization </a>
+- <a href="https://ieeexplore.ieee.org/document/9025670"> Image Colorization by Capsule Networks </a>

 ### Github Repo
 - <a href="https://github.com/jantic/DeOldify"> DeOldify </a>